project-rig/rig/docs/source/circuit_sim_tutorial/05_circuit_simulation/README.rst

 re-write our host program to make use of the automatic place-and-route tools provided by Rig.
 These tools automate the process of assigning application kernels to specific cores and generating routing tables while attempting to make efficient use of the machine.
+We'll also restructure our host program to be more like a real-world application complete with a simple user-facing interface.

 The source files used in this tutorial can be downloaded below: